Walter Janka: Rehabilitation

-1989
+The Wende and post-reunification

 As the end of the German Democratic Republic approached, Janka's memoir of his 1956 arrest and subsequent imprisonment was published, in October 1989, by Rowohlt Verlag under the wry title "Difficulties with the truth" ("Schwierigkeiten mit der Wahrheit").
-Walter Janka suddenly found himself very popular.
+Janka suddenly found himself very popular.
 As German reunification appeared unstoppable, on 4 and 5 January 1990 the Supreme Court met in open session and annulled their 1957 judgement against him.
 At the same time a legal and journalistic dispute flared between Janka and Wolfgang Harich about the details of those 1957 show trials.

 Janka's contribution to dramaturgy received recognition in the form of the Heinrich Greif Prize in 1990.

 On 16 December 1989 Janka was a member of the presidium at the Special Party Congress of the SED (then in the process of transforming itself into the PDS / Party of Democratic Socialism / Partei des Demokratischen Sozialismus) held in Berlin at the Dynamo Sports Hall.

 In 1990 he was a member of the "Council of Elders" of the new PDS, but he soon became disappointed with this, and quit.